Claude Code Opus: A developer's guide to features, costs, and limits

 These scores show it's not just good at writing code; it's good at solving complicated problems in a way that actually works.

-Ideal use cases: When does Claude Code Opus make sense?
+When to use Claude Code Opus

 With all that power comes a hefty price tag and a specific focus.
 This isn't the tool you'd reach for to get a quick syntax reminder.
 It's more like a heavy-duty assistant for when the work is complicated and the stakes are high.